What to do to Make Money when You’re Totally Broke

 4. Buy Things to Resell

-At the time I sold mostly books.
-I could buy them for $1 or less and usually sell them for $10 to $30 online.
+At the time, we sold mostly books.
+We could buy them for $1 or less and usually sell them for $10 to $30 online.
 Clothing was also easy.

-I once picked up a few brand new maternity jeans which I was able to sell for $20 to $50 a pair.
+Once we picked up a few brand new maternity jeans which we were able to sell for $20 to $50 a pair.

-A couple of years ago I decided to track it all and see how much I could make.
-In my first month, I made almost $3,000 and by my fourth month, I made over $10,000.
+A couple of years ago we decided to track it all and see how much I could make.

 5. Odd Jobs

-I reached out to my networks and let them know I was available to do anything – mainly freelance writing and mentoring as those were the two things I already did.
+We reached out to our networks and let them know we were available to do anything – mainly freelance writing, virtual assistance work and mentoring as those were things we already did.

-But I took on babysitting and anything else that came up.
+But we took on babysitting and anything else that came up.
 Now, it is much easier to find ways to make money.

 Check out 43 ways for single mums to make money for ideas and how to do it all.